 - Prioritizing mobile device management capabilities

-How does remote work expand attack surfaces?
+How does remote work expand the attack surface?

 What role can CxOs play in protecting attack surfaces?

-In addition, isolate attack surface security gaps.
+You can also isolate attack surface security gaps.
 Explore whether or not additional cyber security technologies and budgetary expenditures could reduce the risk.